A simple formula for the $x$-$y$ symplectic transformation in topological recursion: Simplification of the functional relation

-where $R_r$ is some rest depending on $r$.
-This rest was in \eqref{O-Operator} of the form $R_r=[u^r]\tilde{R}(u)$ for $r\geq 0$.
-However, there is one term of the form $\frac{\delta}{u}$ (which does not contribute), but this would be the contribution of the last line of \eqref{O-Operator} of order $u^{-1}$.
-We rearrange further the sum over $n$ and $r$ into a single sum over $k=n+r$ by identifying $\tilde{u}$ with $u$, where we have to take $\frac{\delta}{u}$ into account
+Considering this, the combination of the formal $\tilde{u}$ and $u$-expansion in \eqref{Rr} can be performed uniformly .
+We rearrange the sum over $n$ and $r$ into a single sum over $k=n+r$ by identifying $\tilde{u}$ with $u$, where we have to take $\frac{\delta}{u\hbar }$ into account via